Refinitiv/refinitiv-ui/documents/src/pages/build-app/custom-theme.md

 ## Customise component styles

 When styles of components are needed to be customised, you can customise styles of an individual Element Framework component by adding less file(s) in `custom-elements` folder.
-In the custom theme sample project, it shows how you can customise styles of host and an internal part of `ef-toggle`.
+Custom theme sample project shows how you can customise styles of host and an internal part of `ef-toggle`.

 ```less
 :host {